VivianBao/VivianBao/README.md

 English | 日本語 | 中文 :speech_balloon:</br>
 Born and raised in Taiwan, now living in Tokyo, Japan.</br>

-I'm a full-stack web developer who's passionate about analyzing problems and finding solutions 🚀</br>
+I'm a full-stack developer who's passionate about analyzing problems and finding solutions 🚀</br>

+Always eager to learn and challenge myself to explore new things 💪</br>

+Check out my portfolio[http://weianbow.me/]

 <!--
 **VivianBao/VivianBao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.